GeNIE: A Generalizable Navigation System for In-the-Wild Environments

-In certain situations, the planner may guide the robot into dead ends—such as dense grass fields, enclosed areas, or regions near obstacles—where it subsequently fails to find a valid path.
-To address these failure cases, we introduce a vision-language model (VLM)-assisted recovery module.
-Given a short history of recent observations, the VLM is prompted with a natural language query asking how to return to the previously navigable route.
-This enables the robot to recover from local failures using high-level semantic reasoning, without relying on environment-specific heuristics.
-In practice, this recovery mechanism is rarely needed; during the Earth Rover Challenge (ERC), it was triggered only once.
+In some cases, the planner may guide the robot into dead ends such as dense grass, enclosed areas, or regions near obstacles, where it fails to find a valid path.
+To handle these situations, we introduce a vision-language model (VLM)-assisted recovery module.
+Given a short history of recent observations, the VLM is prompted with a natural language query on how to return to the previously navigable route.
+This allows the robot to recover from local failures using high-level semantic reasoning.
+Please see the online supplementary material for further details.